ppd/solvespace-travis/README.md

 4. Push secrets to Travis: ```travis encrypt-file secrets.tar```
 5. Add openssl command to .travis.yml

-Snapcraft/launchpad will gain support for submitting builds without the use of a ssh key in the near (?) future.
+Snapcraft/launchpad will gain support for submitting builds without the use of an SSH key in the near (?) future.

 ## Cfg for deploy stage